 When packing, a not-to-be-forgotten list will prevent you from leaving anything important behind.
 You’ll be so excited to travel to Tahiti that you may forget your head (ahem, your veil…).

 A note on packing: relatively few bags are damaged or lost.
 Still, consider carrying irreplaceable such as heirlooms you intend to wear on your destination wedding in Tahiti, or your rings, with you in a small bag onboard.

 You can also purchase a portable steamer and pack it along with you; past brides of mine have used one successfully to get rid of the few wrinkles on their dress when unpacking at their resort, and it is very light to carry (and cheap).
 Most resorts in Tahiti don’t offer steam-pressing service but will only be able to do some ironing of your clothes so plan ahead.

 3. Get professional help.

-The logistics that come with a destination wedding are just harder than for a hometown wedding.
-Getting the help of a Certified Wedding & Event Planner that upholds certain industry practices and standards of operation, insures that you have every detail covered and peace of mind.
+The logistics that come with a destination wedding or an elopement in Tahiti are just harder than for a hometown wedding.
+Getting the help of a Certified Wedding & Event Planner who upholds certain industry practices and standards of operation, insures that you have every detail covered and peace of mind.

 What Dress For A Beach Wedding In Tahiti?

-An additional resource for things to consider when having a destination wedding in Tahiti, and a beach wedding in particular, can be found here.
+An additional resource for things to consider when having a destination wedding or an elopement in Tahiti, and a beach wedding in particular, can be found here.